Analysis | Those who’ve lost work or pay from the virus still broadly support stay-at-home measures

 It was nonetheless worth wondering, though, if those facing more economic hardship saw increased urgency about rolling back social distancing measures.
 Data from a Kaiser Family Foundation poll published last week and shared with The Washington Post offers an answer: They do not.

-According to the KFF poll, more than 4-in-10 respondents had seen some loss of income in their households, either because they or their spouse had been fired, furloughed or otherwise lost hours as a result of the efforts to combat the virus.
+According to the KFF poll, more than 4 in 10 respondents had seen some loss of income in their households, because they or their spouse had been fired, furloughed or otherwise lost hours as a result of the efforts to combat the virus.

 For most of those who’d seen declines in work and pay, the reduction posed a problem.
 Nearly three-quarters said this reduction was at least a minor problem for their households.
-More than 4-in-10 said it was a major problem.
+More than 4 in 10 said it was a major problem.

 Broadly, about a fifth of respondents had seen a loss of work or income in their households and saw it as a major problem.
 About a quarter lost income or work and saw it as less of a problem or not a problem.
-About 6-in-10 hadn’t lost income or work at the time the poll was conducted, from April 15 to 20.
+About 6 in 10 hadn’t lost income or work at the time the poll was conducted, from April 15 to 20.

 What’s remarkable is that views of shelter-in-place measures were the same among all of these groups.
 There was no significant difference in the percentage of people who said social distancing measures were worth the cost between those who’d seen no economic impact and those who said the impacts were a major problem for their households.
 Both groups broadly support the measures.